2024 East–West Line disruption: Repair and mitigation works

-Before moving the train back to Ulu Pandan Depot, the engineers attached a temporary axle box to the train and used a hydraulic system to move the wheel back on the rail.
-The power cables and two of the three point machines were replaced on 27 September, with repairs on the third rail expected to be completed on the same day.
+Before moving the train back to Ulu Pandan Depot, engineers attached a temporary axle box to the T310 train and used a hydraulic system to move the wheel back onto the rail.
+Power cables and the damaged point machines were replaced on 27 September, and repairs on the third rail were expected to be completed on the same day.
 During maintenance, the engineers had to use mechanical jigs instead of rail vehicles due to the broken rails.
-The next day, SMRT and LTA reported that their engineers made "significant progress" with the maintenance as well as completion of heavy rail delivery work.
-The track point machines and associated trackside equipment were replaced and tested, while the power rail was restored.
-On this day, it was estimated that 374,000 passengers were affected.
-Once repairs were finished, systematic and functional tests were planned for 29 September 2024, including checks on tracks, power supply, and train signalling as well as running trains in different speeds to ensure smooth operations.
+The next day, the LTA and SMRT reported that their engineers had made "significant progress" with the maintenance and the completion of heavy rail delivery work.
+The track point machines and associated trackside equipment were replaced and tested, and the power rail was restored.
+On this day, an estimated 374,000 passengers were affected.
+Once repairs were finished, systematic and functional tests – including checks on tracks, power supply and train signalling, and running trains at different speeds to ensure smooth operations – were planned for 29 September 2024.

-In a joint statement by SMRT and LTA on 29 September, it was announced that engineers had found 12 more cracks through stress and loading tests which were previously not visible during the replacement of other damaged parts of the track.
-As such, the expected reopening of the segment was further delayed to 1 October after more tests were being carried out on 30 September.
-On the next day, the LTA announced the restoration of the third rail, as well as the completion of locomotive stress tests and other tests for electric meggering and track circuiting.
-Loaded train endurance tests were still ongoing.
+In a joint statement on 29 September, the LTA and SMRT announced engineers had found 12 more cracks, which were previously not visible, through stress and loading tests during the replacement of other damaged parts of the track.
+The expected reopening of the segment was postponed to 1 October after more tests were carried out on 30 September.
+The next day, the LTA announced the restoration of the third rail, as well as the completion of locomotive stress tests, electric meggering tests, and track circuiting tests.
+Loaded-train endurance tests were still ongoing.
 Ultrasound tests were carried out on the welds of the tracks.

-The LTA and SMRT announced that train services would resume on 1 October, though with temporary speed restrictions on westbound tracks for safety.
+The LTA and SMRT announced train services would resume on 1 October with temporary speed restrictions on westbound tracks for safety.
 Train speeds would be reduced from 60 to 80 km/h to 40 km/h for safety.
+Trains resumed running at full speed on 5 October.